 Councilwoman Mary Kay Harris

 Councilwoman Mary Kay Harris has been on the City Council since 2014, and is the Deputy Majority Leader.
-She currently serves as the Vice-Chairwoman of both the Committee on Public Works and the Committee on Urban Redevelopment, Renewal and Planning.
 She represents constituents in the Upper South Providence and West End neighborhoods.

 Although she was born in Shelby, North Carolina, Councilwoman Harris was raised in South Providence, and is a graduate of Central High School.
 She holds an Associate’s Degree in Business Science from the Community College of Rhode Island.

 For 15 years, Councilwoman Harris worked as the Lead Community Organizer for Direct Action for Rights and Equality (DARE), building grassroots support for local projects promoting economic and social justice.
 She has been actively involved with a number of community groups including The Providence Youth Student Movement, the Rhode Island People’s Assembly, the Rosa Parks Human Rights Committee and the Women of All Colors Assembly.

 For over 30 years, Councilwoman Harris has lived in the Upper South Providence and West End neighborhoods.
 She is the proud mother of four grown children, and she has eleven grandchildren, and two great-grandchildren.
 She is also an active member of the King’s Cathedral church in Providence.